 The first section consists of stairs through Cape Collinson Cemetery, and once you finish those, it’s a 1 or 2-hour hike along the ridge overlooking southern Hong Kong Island – a total breeze!
 Certain parts are wooded and boast beautiful plant life, whilst the rest is on a ridge overlooking the sea.
 The highest point on the trail is only 284 metres, but the views are worthy of a much more difficult hike.
 If it’s a cloudy day you can still enjoy the slopes, but you may not see as far into the distance.

 Start at Chai Wan and head up the stairs, then either turn to end at Shek O Road or carry on.
 If you’re feeling ambitious and have extra time, you can do more of the Hong Kong Trail by continuing towards the Tai Tam Reservoir, where you’ll get to see even more of Hong Kong’s landscape.
-If you decide to end at Shek O Road, you could take a bus back north… but the beach is a much better idea!
-Pack a swimsuit and a towel, then take the number 9 bus South, or walk to Shek O beach.
+If you decide to end at Shek O Road, you could take a bus back north…but the beach is a much better idea!
+Pack a swimsuit and a towel, then take the number 9 bus heading south, or walk to Shek O beach.

 For more directions, see here

 Best for: unique villages, forests and urban beaches

 This is a lovely day trip, and a relatively easy hike.
 Most of the paths are paved, there are vistas around every corner, and the villages and beaches have a distinct character (one beach overlooks the power plant).
 The main trail is one of the only ways to get between the villages on land; since Lamma is not accessible by car, walkers and bikers are everywhere.

 Being a small island, you can easily wander around the network of trails and discover hidden gems without ever being too far from the way home.
 Head south of Sok Kwu Wan for some simple but less-travelled trails with deep forests, Buddhist shrines and beaches – since there are less walkers in this area, you’ll feel even more of an explorer!